-With the advancements in the technology day by day, we need to keep ourselves updated with the latest happening.
+With the advancements in technology day by day, we need to keep ourselves updated with the latest happenings.
 With the start of the new year 2019, we can say that 2019 isn't that far away.
 Being a professional, have you been paying attention to the changes happening in your workplace and how they are affecting you?
 How has your role as a professional evolved over the past five years?
 Do you still consider yourself skilled for the jobs of the future?
 Do you have any idea of what sort of jobs those might be?

 The Insight Report from the World Economic Forum reports that you need the ten skills listed below to thrive in 2019:

 Complex And Complicated Problem Solving. : It involves major problem-solving in research, analytics.
 Complex problem-solving skills with deep analytical thinking can help you develop abilities used to solve novel, complicated problems in complex, real-world settings (O*NET).

 Critical Thinking And Analysis: Critical analytical thinking is a key part of university study.
 Many first-year students receive comments such as 'not analytical enough' in their early assignments.
 You will find that you develop your critical and analytical skills as you go through university.
 In brief, this means looking very closely at the detail and not taking what you read or hear for granted

 * Books You Can Refer For Critical Thinking: * Critical Thinking Skills For Education Students by Patrick Jones * Elements of Critical Thinking by Albert Rutherford * Critical Thinking- An Introduction To Reasoning Well by Robert Arp